triangledirt/books/README.md

 yes !!

-my books are published under the [bsd 2-clause](https://github.com/triangledirt/books/blob/main/LICENSE) license
+my books are licensed under [cc by 4.0](http://creativecommons.org/licenses/by/4.0/)

 this means you can use them privately / redistribute them / modify them / sell them